EduTelice/3D-designs/README.md

 # 3D-designs
-This is the branche example
+This is the branche example mmod
 STL and FreeCad files